geospatial-services-framework/gsf-js-client-sdk/README.md

     });
 ```

 This is just a sample of what can be done with the SDK.
-Please see our [full developer documentation] to learn more.
+See our [full developer documentation] to learn more.

 ## Requirements
 ### Server Sent Events
 The GSF JavaScript Client SDK relies on [server-sent events] for communication with the server.
 Developers who wish to build apps that run on browsers lacking EventSource support will want to use a polyfill.
 This is not necessary when using the SDK in Node.js.

-To view a list of the browsers that support EventSource please go here: https://caniuse.com/#search=eventsource
+To view a list of the browsers that support EventSource go here: https://caniuse.com/#search=eventsource

 There are several polyfills available that provide implementations of the EventSource API.
 One such polyfill that is available from the npm and Bower package managers is called 'eventsource-polyfill'.
 For information on installation and usage, see https://github.com/amvtek/EventSource.

 ## Developer Documentation
-Please visit our [full developer documentation] page for more information.
+Visit our [full developer documentation] page for more information.

 [full developer documentation]: https://geospatial-services-framework.github.io/sdk-docs/